jd-d/rotki/PIPELINE.md

   corepack enable && corepack prepare pnpm@10.15.0 --activate pnpm run dev
   ```

+> **Quick launch:** Use `./run-dev-dual.sh backend` for Terminal A and `./run-dev-dual.sh frontend` for Terminal B. The script exports the required environment variables and installs dependencies on-demand.

 **Switching modes quickly**
 - To let the frontend spawn the backend again, rename or delete `frontend/.env.local`, or set `ROTKI_BACKEND_DISABLED=false`.